Benefits of Red Mulch: Is It Worth It for Your Garden?

 Cost

 Red mulch is more expensive than standard mulch.
 That is a result of the additional process required to color the mulch.
 Simply having the novelty impact of the red mulch costs much more money.
 Suppose you don’t truly want the drama that color may offer.
-In that case, you should consider if the additional cost is worthwhile, especially since you can only apply it in specific areas of the garden.
+In that case, you should consider whether the additional cost is worthwhile, especially since you can only apply it in specific areas of the garden.

 Safety

 You must be very careful where you place red mulch if you decide to use it in your garden.
 That restricts who can use it.
-Additionally, you must keep pets and other animals out of it, which can be nearly hard in a backyard.
+Additionally, you must keep pets and other animals out of it, which can be nearly impossible in a backyard.
 You should keep the red mulch away from areas where people can come into contact with it for the sake of your family’s safety.

 Red mulch can be used merely decoratively, but it will require a lot of maintenance to maintain its aesthetic quality.
 Statistics indicate that rats will find it especially tasty if you store it.
-Therefore you’ll have a vermin problem and need to keep it out of other areas.
+Therefore, you’ll have a vermin problem and need to keep it out of other areas.

 The Benefits of Red Mulch